sap-tutorials/Tutorials/tutorials/hxe-ua-installing-binary/hxe-ua-installing-binary.md

 ## Details
 ### You will learn
-Download the binary image of SAP HANA, express edition, install the image on your Linux server, and install additional tools for express edition if desired.
+Download the binary image of SAP HANA 2.0, express edition, install the image on your Linux server, and install additional tools for your SAP HANA 2.0, express edition installation as desired.

 For troubleshooting information, see [SAP HANA, express edition Troubleshooting](http://www.sap.com/developer/how-tos/hxe-ua-troubleshooting.html).
 ### Time to Complete